XRoboToolkit: A Cross-Platform Framework for Robot Teleoperation: Teleoperation System

 \subsubsection{Dexterous Hand Retargeting}

-For dexterous manipulation tasks, keypoint positions from the OpenXR hand model (Fig.~\ref{fig:hand_and_body}(a)) are obtained via the XR headset's hand tracking.
+For dexterous manipulation tasks, keypoint positions from the OpenXR hand tracking model are obtained via the XR headset's native hand tracking algorithm, as specified in Sec.~\ref{sec:data_streaming}.
 These keypoints are mapped to robot hand joint space via:

 where $\mathbf{q}_{t}$ is robot hand joint configuration at time $t$, $\mathbf{v}_t^i$ is the $i$-th keypoint position in the human hand model, $f_i(\mathbf{q}_{t})$ computes corresponding robot hand position, $\alpha$ is a scaling factor for different hand sizes, and $\beta$ is regularization weight for smooth motion.
 Implementation uses \texttt{dex\_retargeting}~\cite{qin2023anyteleop}.